GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

 SUGGESTED
 :	 Whenever a git commit message does not contain any issue-id,
 	 a warning message is displayed as a suggestion on the client.
+This is the default.

 OPTIONAL
 :	 Issue-ids are linked when found in a git commit message.
 No warning is